Simulating image coaddition with the Nancy Grace Roman Space Telescope: III. Software improvements and new linear algebra strategies: Linear algebra strategies

 The {\sc Drizzle} algorithm can coadd images in a much more efficient manner, as it assigns coaddition weights using only geometric relationship between input and output pixels.
 If {\sc Imcom} solutions could be approximated by a relatively simple pattern, we would be able to benefit from existing experience and obtain ``quick look'' coadds in drastically less time.
 Since linear system solutions usually do not obey any simple empirical rules, this approximation is not expected to give the quality of standard {\sc Imcom}.
 But by being much faster, it can be useful in testing: it allows us to find larger issues with the input data or downstream products before we go to precision measurements.

 To this end, we study correlation between ${\mathbf T}$ matrix elements (given by the Cholesky kernel) and pixel positions in Fig.~\ref{fig:locality}.
 The left column shows that input pixels with significant weights form circles surrounding our selected output pixels.
 By plotting $T_{\alpha i}$ versus $d_{\alpha i} \equiv |{\bf r}_i - {\bf R}_\alpha|$, distance between input pixel $i$ and output pixel $\alpha$, in the upper panels of the middle column, we see clearly that weights outside a certain radius, $\lesssim 20$ output pixels or $0.5 \,{\rm arcsec}$, are at least an order of magnitude smaller than the maximum weight.
 In the lower panels of the middle column, we discard the contribution from input pixels outside a gradually increasing acceptance radius, and plot the resulting signal in each output pixel versus this radius.
 Although the signal fluctuates, the dynamic range of such fluctuation is relatively small, indicating that distant input pixels are insignificant.
 Finally in the right column, we display weights of same input pixels as maps of this example postage stamp.
 Again, we see that significant weights, positive and negative, can only be found within a relatively small distance.
+Note that output pixels on the boundaries appear to receive smaller weights because of the transition between postage stamps (see \papone\ Eq.~4).

 To summarize, we find that the transformation matrix has a locality feature: input pixels with significant weights, usually positive but sometimes negative, are consistently those surrounding the output pixels we are looking at; discarding contribution from distant input pixels does not change the output signal to a large degree.
 Inspired by weight-versus-distance panels of this figure, here we add the empirical kernel ({\tt EmpirKernel}) to the list of kernels.
 Instead of solving linear systems,\footnote{Although the empirical kernel does not need to solve linear systems, we still need to compute the system matrices if we want to obtain PSF leakage and noise amplification (Eq.~\ref{eq:U_Sigma}); this is time consuming, as we have to use Eqs.~(\ref{eq:U_mat}) and (\ref{eq:Sigma_mat}).
 For practical purposes, it is non-conditionally much faster than any kernel that solves linear systems.} this kernel employs an empirical relation to set ${\mathbf T}$ matrix elements: